aphp/edsnlp/docs/tutorials/make-a-training-script.md

 ```

 ## Going further

+EDS-NLP also provides a generic training script that follows the same structure as the one we just wrote.
+You can learn more about in the [next Training API tutorial](/tutorials/training).

 This tutorial gave you a glimpse of the training API of EDS-NLP.
 To build a custom trainable component, you can refer to the [TorchComponent][edsnlp.core.torch_component.TorchComponent] class or look up the implementation of [some of the trainable components on GitHub](https://github.com/aphp/edsnlp/tree/master/edsnlp/pipes/trainable).